top of page

 It brings me a quiet satisfaction of knowing I’m helping repair our world in a small way when I pot up natives plants I've edited from my landscape to give away in my Nature Center kiosk and write about this to encourage others to do the same.
 The added bonus is it doesn’t involve any drama.

 Yet, the more chapter formation meetings I went to the more involved I became, and I continued to help the organization get off the ground.
-I decided to join the inaugural working board when I saw they could benefit from a seasoned gardener who transitioned to native plants and has a lifetime of entrepreneurial initiatives and board work experience.
-I’m not young and didn’t need to pad a resume - my only motive was to help advance the mission and help spread the word about the habitat value of native plants.
+I decided to join the inaugural working board.
+I thought my life experience as a seasoned gardener who transitioned to native plants and has a lifetime of entrepreneurial initiatives and board work experience would be helpful.
+I’m not young and didn’t need to pad a resume in any way - my only motive was to help advance the mission and help spread the word about the habitat value of native plants.
 One of my first tasks was helping screen and interview the initial board member candidates.

 Since then, I have charged forward and actively worked collaboratively with the leadership in making tough and sometimes hotly debated strategic decisions around building a strong, scalable organization for the future.
 I know from experience that unlike working for larger organizations, the pressure that you feel to make things happen in a start-up is pressing.
 Going from zero to one is the hardest part for any organization – from there it’s a much easier task to build on what others have done.
-I don’t regret the work I did because it wouldn’t have happened without someone with my particular quirks who volunteered 20-30 hours a week behind the scenes to move things along in countless and not so obvious ways including thousands of e-mails and phone calls.
+I don’t regret the work I did because it wouldn’t have happened without someone with my particular quirks who volunteered 20-30 hours a week behind the scenes to move things along in countless and not so obvious ways - including the thousands of e-mails and phone calls needed to make things happen.

 This collage I created represents some of the programming activities I helped create